openSUSE/orthos2/docs/userguide.rst

 .. image:: img/userguide/09_machine_actions.jpg
   :alt: Orthos2 Machine Overview - Crop on Actions

 - Reserve Machines: Here it is possible to reserve a machine under your name.
 In general, make sure that machines are only reserved for as long as you actually need them.
 A maximum of 90 days is planned.
 Please remember that other users may also need the machine.
-If you need a machine for a longer period of time, only an Orthos administrator can make reservations under your name.
+If you need a machine for a longer period of time, only an Orthos administrator can make reservations under your name for longer time periods, up to infinite for constant machine assignment.
 - Rescan Status: Rescan the status information of a machine.
 - Rescan All: Rescan all information of a machine.
 - Rescan Installations: Resacan the installation status of a machine.